 - Ethnographic research & contextual inquiry - Traveling to 3D printing labs, observing people in their work environments, and documenting their processes

 A technician does finishing work on 3D prints in a dental lab in New Mexico that I studied early in our research phase.

-Designing Ember's Control Panel
+Designing Ember's Front Panel

-Key product requirements for Ember's control panel included:
+Key requirements for Ember's front panel included:

 - It shall allow the user to easily control all phases of the printing process

 - It shall be able to operate while the user is wearing protective gloves